-Face-to-Face launched the Victory Garden Campaign to enable 100,000 at-risk Malawians stave off hunger by cultivating high-yielding, low-cost home victory gardens.
+The Face-to-Face Project launched the Victory Garden Campaign to enable at-risk Malawians to stave off hunger by cultivating high-yielding home victory gardens.

 INVOLVING CHIEFS & LEADERS

-Traditional chiefs play a crucial leadership role in all F2F programs, motivating and inspiring all villagers to work together and be willing to embrace new ideas.
-F2F's Model Victory Garden at the home of one of the top chiefs in Malawi will introduce new farming practices to hundreds of chiefs and leaders.
+Traditional chiefs play a crucial leadership role in all The Face-to-Face Project programs, motivating and inspiring all villagers to work together and to be willing to embrace new ideas.
+The Face-to-Face Project’s model Victory Garden at the home of one of the top chiefs in Malawi will introduce new farming practices to hundreds of chiefs and leaders.

 HIV+ MOTHERS AS ROLE MODELS

-Addressing the need for HIV+ role models in the villages, Face-to-Face's Strong & Positive Mother's Club of Kang'oma trains HIV+ mothers to disclose their status and teach and inspire hundreds of other villagers to overcome HIV discrimination and stigma.
+Addressing the need for HIV+ role models in the villages, The Face-to-Face Project’s Strong & Positive Mother's Club of Kang'oma trains HIV+ mothers to disclose their status and teach and inspire hundreds of other villagers to overcome HIV discrimination and stigma.

 Youth groups participate in a yearly Tournament of Hope, a football and netball tournament in which youth groups play against each other.
 These games foster communication between communities and provide opportunities for community outreach and education on HIV testing and early marriage.